 • If you do not meet the above grade requirements and wish to request a waiver, describe your prior writing experience in a class (other than legal writing), law office, or other setting in which you have been asked to write memos, briefs, reports, or other documents (not short letters or emails) that have required research, analysis, timely production of work product, and solid writing skills.
 In addition, please identify the person who supervised your prior writing experience, as well as your Constitutional Law I and Legal Writing II professors, together with permission for us to speak with them.

-• For those who do not yet have grades in Legal Writing II or Constitutional Law at the time of your application, identify your Constitutional Law and LWII professors and authorize the clinic instructors to contact them to assess your work in those classes.
+• For those who do not yet have grades in Constitutional Law I or Legal Writing II at the time of your application, identify your Constitutional Law I and LWII professors and authorize the clinic instructors to contact them to assess your work in those classes.

 • That your schedule will permit you to complete 15 office hours per week during regular business hours.